tamago324/nlsp-settings.nvim/README.md

   settings = nlspsettings.sumneko_lua.get()

   -- -- It is also possible to merge other `settings` by passing the table.
+  -- -- If it is the same key, it will be overwritten by the setting value in the JSON file.
   -- settings = nlspsettings.sumneko_lua.get {
   --   Lua = {
   --     workspace = {